Applicative categorial grammar

 We can interpret such expressions into λ-calculus in terms of a type

-, given atomic types E
+homomorphism SemType, given atomic types E and T.

 type family SemType (c :: Cat) where SemType NP = E SemType S = T SemType N = E :-> T SemType (c1 :\: c2) = SemType c1 :-> SemType c2 SemType (c2 :/: c1) = SemType c1 :-> SemType c2